NHOrus/srwq-compilation/episode-26.md

 "Dammit...ok, everyone get in!"

 You fly into the docking bay of the Peregrine, a snug fit as there are several black Bartoll-esque mecha also sharing the space.
 You hear the Peregrines guns going off, then a rough jerk as it accelerates into space.

-Sciencegar Sciencebolt Fri 26 Feb 2010 01:29:42 No.4596176 Report
-The losses to the Bartol force are unfortunate, as is the failure to recover all of the ODE equipment, but I think the Shadow Mirrors have profited greatly from this.
+*The losses to the Bartol force are unfortunate, as is the failure to recover all of the ODE equipment, but I think the Shadow Mirrors have profited greatly from this.*

 You sit back in the Raioh's control harness and smile.
-"Yeah...Shame about the DC though."
+"Yeah...
+Shame about the DC though."

-Yes, it appears we may have set Lily Junkers back many years of investment in that base.
-But she, like the rest of Earth, have bigger issues to worry about right now.
+*Yes, it appears we may have set Lily Junkers back many years of investment in that base.
+But she, like the rest of Earth, have bigger issues to worry about right now.*

 "Wait, you still haven't gotten ahold of the Balmar command yet?
 Dammit Dumi, you're supposed to be able to conquer planets and buttfuck dimensions, and you can't make a phonecall?"